Current issues and what the World Food Programme is doing

 According to WFP's country strategy, food assistance is provided with the aim of improving food and nutrition security among food insecure households in Rwanda so that people are well nourished, able to develop to their full potential, and live in resilient communities which are sustainably maintained by effective institutions at all levels.
 In line with its strategic shift from 'implementer' to 'enabler', WFP provides technical expertise to strengthen capacity in food and nutrition security.

-The PRRO aims to meet the food and nutrition needs of registered refugees in camps and Rwandan returnees.
-Registered refugees in camps receive monthly food rations to meet 100 percent of their needs as they have very limited access to other food sources.
+The Protracted Relief and Recovery Operation (PRRO) aims to meet the food and nutrition needs of registered refugees in camps and Rwandan returnees.
+Registered refugees in camps receive monthly food rations to meet 100 percent of their needs, as they have very limited access to other food sources.

 Rwandan returnees are supported with a food assistance package to cater for their needs for the first three months following their return.
 The most vulnerable receive additional food rations under targeted safety-net programmes: school meals; supplementary feeding for children between 6-59 months and pregnant and lactating women; and nutrition support for People Living with HIV (PLHIV) on anti-retroviral treatment.
 This project contributes to Millennium Development Goals (MDGs) 1, 2, 4, 5 and 6.